markummitchell/engauge-digitizer/README.md

 This tool is widely used.
 Users range from one-time users digitizing a single image file, to large government and commercial organizations managing databases of thousands of image files.

 Interested in translating Engauge to another language?
-We welcome translations of file engauge.ts to [other languages](http://doc.qt.io/qt-5/linguist-programmers.html).
+We welcome translations of file engauge.ts to [other languages](https://github.com/markummitchell/engauge-digitizer/issues/85) using [linguist](http://doc.qt.io/qt-5/linguist-programmers.html).

 Released Versions
 -----------------
+Version 7.0 (3/5/2016 ) offers an advanced import mode for (1) multiple coordinate systems in the same image and/or (2) axes with only one know coordinate (floating axes).
+Files can also be imported by copying and pasting.

 Version 6.2 (11/4/2015) now accepts dragged DIG files, and adds a ZIP file for installing in Windows without administrator access privileges.